markjayson545/DocuTracker/css/README.md

 ## Extending the System

 To add new global components:

+1. Create your new component CSS file in the global directory
+2. Import the variables.css file at the top
+3. Add your new file to master.css in the appropriate section
+4. Document the new component in this README

+## CSS Architecture Validation

+We've included several scripts to help maintain our CSS architecture:

+- `validate-css-architecture.sh`: Validates that our CSS architecture follows our guidelines
+- `update-css-order.sh`: Ensures HTML files load CSS in the correct order
+- `update-css-imports.sh`: Adds missing variable imports to CSS files
+- `remove-duplicate-variables.sh`: Removes duplicate variable declarations

+Run these scripts after making changes to ensure consistency:

 1. Create a new CSS file in the global directory
 2. Add the new file to master.css imports